lloda/ra-ra/README.md

 #### Notes

 * Both index and size types are signed.
 Index base is 0.
-* Default array order is C or row-major (last dimension changes fastest).
+* The default array order is C or row-major (last dimension changes fastest).
 You can make array views with other orders, but newly created arrays use C-order.
 * The selection (subscripting) operator is `()` or `[]` indistinctly.
-Multi-argument `[]` requires `-std=c++2b`.
+Multi-argument `[]` requires `__cpp_multidimensional_subscript > 202110L` (in gcc 12 with `-std=c++2b`).
 * Indices are checked by default.
-This can be disabled with a compilation flag.
-* **ra-ra** doesn't itself use exceptions, but it provides a hook so you can throw your own exceptions on **ra-ra** errors.
+This can be disabled with a compilation flag. **ra-ra** doesn't itself use exceptions, but it provides a hook so you can throw your own exceptions on **ra-ra** errors.
 See ‘Error handling’ in the manual.
+* **ra-ra** uses zero size arrays and VLAs internally.
+I know standard C++ doesn't allow them, which is irritating.

 #### Bugs & defects

-* Lack of good reduction mechanisms.
 * Operations that require allocation, such as concatenation or search, are mostly absent.
+* Lack of a good abstraction for reductions.
+You can write reductions abusing rank extension, but it's awkward.
 * Traversal of arrays is naive (just unrolling of inner dimensions).
 * Handling of nested (‘ragged’) arrays is inconsistent.
+* No support for parallel operations or GPU.
 * No SIMD to speak of.

 Please see the TODO file for a concrete list of known bugs.

 #### Out of scope

-* Parallelization (closer to wish...).
-* GPU / calls to external libraries.
-* Linear algebra, quaternions, etc. Those things belong in other libraries, and calling them with **ra-ra** objects is trivial.
 * Sparse arrays.
+* Linear algebra, quaternions, etc.

 #### Motivation